 1859: In Bavaria, Seligman Sonn and Bella Heineman gave birth to R.A.
 Sonn, the husband of Dora Fried and author of a Hebrew primer, Or Chodesh who settled in Atlanta, GA.

-1861: English archivist and historian Sir Francis Palgrave passed away.
-In July, 1788 Jewish stockbroker Meyer Cohen and his wife Rachel Levien Cohen gave birth to Francis Ephraim Cohen who would convert and change his name as a condition of the marriage.
+1861: English archivist and historian Sir Francis Palgrave, the son Jewish stockbroker Meyer Cohen and his wife Rachel Levien Cohen who changed his name from Francis Ephraim and became an Anglican, apparently as a condition of his marriage to Elizabeth Turner in 1823.

 1861: In response to an order issued today by the U.S. Secretary of War, Colonel Max Friedman organized the 65th Regiment of the Fifth Cavalry, known as “Cameron Dragoons made up of ten companies from Philadelphia and two companies from Pittsburgh which included a large number of Jewish volunteers.